 One of the key differences between an app and a website is that a website can be built by a web designer alone.
 A web designer may not need to know anything about computer programming.
 By using a template-based service such as WordPress, a web designer could create a beautiful website without any knowledge of using a programming language.
 A typical rate for a freelance web designer in the UK is from approximately £35 per hour at the time of writing.
 A complete website could be built in a just a few weeks.

 To build an app you will need to the services of a developer.
 The typical rate for a freelance developer in the UK is from around £60-£100 per hour.
-An app is also likely to need several months of work before it’s completed.
+An app is also likely to require several months of work before it’s completed.
 This additional time and cost will have a big impact on the total cost of building your app.

 It is very rare to find a developer as skilled in front-end design as they are at programming in code.
 For this reason, you will probably need to employ both an app developer and a front-end designer to build your app.